StevenDerrig/Computational-Theory-Assignment/README.md

 - `requirements.txt` - Python dependencies
 - `100k-most-used-passwords-NCSC.txt` - A master list of the most common passwords
 - `README.md` - This file
+- `exampleConversationScreenshot.png` - Screenshot demonstrating how I used gen AI

 ### For the .gitignore file:
 Went to https://www.toptal.com/developers/gitignore and input files and extensions to ignore for the repo.
 This keeps the repo clean and tidy.